BlakeDanielson/celeb-draft/cursor_docs/codebaseSummary.md

 ### External Dependencies
 - None selected yet (to be decided during implementation planning)
+- Task Master AI (MCP) used for planning and task tracking only (no runtime dependency).

 ### Recent Changes
 - Added MVP PRD and roadmap docs to `cursor_docs/`.
+- Initialized Task Master and parsed PRD into `.taskmaster/tasks/tasks.json`.

 ### User Feedback Integration
 - MVP decisions captured directly from stakeholder responses; scope intentionally minimal.